Anthony Gordon (American football)

 Anthony Gordon (born August 28, 1997) is an American former football quarterback.
 He played college football for the Washington State Cougars and went undrafted in the 2020 NFL draft.
 He was a member of the Seattle Seahawks, Kansas City Chiefs, and Denver Broncos organizations during his three seasons in the National Football League (NFL).

-Early years
+Early life

 Gordon attended Terra Nova High School in Pacifica, California.
 During his career he passed for 8,305 yards and 81 touchdowns.

 College career

 Gordon played at City College of San Francisco in 2015.
 In the one season, he completed 286 of 439 passes for 3,864 yards and 37 touchdowns.

 In 2016 he transferred to Washington State University.
 He redshirted his first year in 2016 and did not play in any games in 2017.
 In 2018, he served as the backup to Gardner Minshew.
 In 2019, Gordon was named the starter and threw for 48 TDs, second most in the nation behind Heisman Trophy winner Joe Burrow, who went first overall in the 2020 NFL draft.